 The IC3 reports a 69% increase in the number of complaints since 2019, with reported losses exceeding $4.1 billion dollars.
 The main cause of cybercrime reported to the IC3 was—you guessed it—phishing.

 So it’s clear that cybercrime, particularly phishing, is pervasive—and increasingly so.

 But what about CEO fraud itself?
 CEO fraud once dominated the cybercrime landscape.
 However, there is some evidence that cybercriminals are moving away from CEO fraud and towards a broader range of more sophisticated social engineering attacks.

-But this figure doesn’t distinguish CEO fraud from other types of BEC.
-The IC3’s 2019 cybercrime report suggests while CEO fraud previously dominated BEC, cybercriminals now impersonate a broader range of actors, including vendors, lawyers, and payroll departments.
+In 2020, the FBI noted that while CEO fraud previously dominated BEC, cybercriminals now impersonate a broader range of actors, including vendors, lawyers, and payroll departments.